bmillemathias/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 If your cache plugin stores JSON, use ``AnsibleJSONEncoder`` in the ``_dump`` or ``set`` method  and ``AnsibleJSONDecoder`` in the ``_load`` or ``get`` method.

-For example cache plugins, see the source code for the `cache plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/cache>`_.
+For example cache plugins, see the source code for the `cache plugins included with Ansible Base <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/cache>`_.

 .. _developing_callbacks: